Knyyl/GtaV_wine_compatibility/README.md

 winetricks d3dx11_43
 winetricks d3dx9 d3dx10 d3dx11 dxvk
 ```
 Even if you see errors, try if it worked at the end.
-Were practially bombing the prefix with required packages, without bloating it *too* hard
+We're practially bombing the prefix with required packages, without bloating it *too* hard

 ### 4. Install Ultimate ASI Loader